 The output from the volume control pot drives VT2a, half of the long-tailed pair phase inverter circuit.
 The common cathode in VT2 is pulled low through a current regulator circuit.
 The current regulator is simply a LM317L variable voltage regulator wired as a constant current circuit, it is set to limit the current to 3.5mA.
 The current regulator allows both halves of VT2 to run at the same quiescent current, while maintaining excellent balance of the output levels.
 One often sees a resistor in place of the current regulator in this circuit.
 With a resistor, one has to choose either constant gain or equal tube current, but not both at the same time.
 Max Robinson's article on phase inverters inspired this design, it is also similar to the phase inverter in the Fender twin reverb amp.

 The two out of phase signals from the phase inverter stage drive the grids of the two 6AQ5 pentodes.
 The 6AQ5 pentodes are wired in a push-pull configuration and drive the output transformer, a P-T291 standard replacement type.
-The 6AQ5 pentodes are configured with a fixed-bias cathode arrangement.
+The 6AQ5 pentodes use a cathode-biased configuration.

 The amp features an adjustable negative feedback (Gain) control that feeds some of the speaker signal back to the input of the phase inverter.
 The gain control adjusts the amp's compression and linearity and adds to the range of sounds that the amp can produce.
 When the gain control is at the maximum resistance, the amp is essentially running with no negative feedback, which should please all of the Fender 5E3 fans out there.
 The gain control could also be labeled a "presence" control.